Contact: Support@AthleticQuickness.com

 Because speed is not just force applied—

-⚡ it is force timed.
+⚡ it is force applied at the right time.

 That may be where hamstrings become much more interesting.